The Glade Of Light – a living memorial

 Manchester Memorial Advisory Group, an independent body made up of civic and business leaders, is leading on the development of the memorial.
-Following conversations and consultation with bereaved families, a location within the city centre has now been selected.
+Following conversations and consultation with bereaved families, a location within the city centre has now also been selected.

-The site of the memorial will be between Manchester Cathedral and Chetham’s School of Music, at the foot of Fennel Street within the city’s Medieval Quarter. it is bounded by the river Irwell and the Cathedral and is a light and open space.
+The site of the memorial will be between Manchester Cathedral and Chetham’s School of Music, at the foot of Fennel Street within the city’s Medieval Quarter.
+It is bounded by the River Irwell and the Cathedral, and is a light and open space.

 We’ll never forget the terrible events of that day, and the memorial will be a permanent symbol of remembrance, a tribute to those killed that night, and a place to unite in solidarity and reflection.